-Andrew L. Whitehead is an Associate Professor of Sociology and Director of the Association of Religion Data Archives (theARDA.com) at the Center for the Study of Religion and American Culture at IUPUI.
+Andrew Whitehead is an Associate Professor of Sociology and Director of the Association of Religion Data Archives (theARDA.com) at the Center for the Study of Religion and American Culture at IUPUI.

 Whitehead is a sought-after speaker and has shared his work with diverse audiences: academic and public, religious and secular.
-Whitehead’s research on Christian nationalism has been featured across several national outlets including The New York Times, NPR, The New Yorker, The Washington Post, CNN Today, The Economist, and The Guardian.
+Whitehead’s research on Christian nationalism has been featured across several national outlets including The New York Times, NPR, The New Yorker, The Washington Post, CNN Today, The Economist, Rolling Stone, and The Guardian.
 He has been interviewed on NBC News, National Public Radio, and the BBC, among others, and is routinely contacted for perspective on religion and politics from national and international news media.
-He has also written for The Washington Post, Time, NBC News, and the Religion News Service, among others.
-Along with his work on Christian nationalism, Whitehead also explores childhood disability and religion.
+He has also written for The Washington Post, Time, NBC News, and the Religion News Service, among other outlets.
+Along with his work on Christian nationalism, Whitehead’s research also explores childhood disability and religion.

 He is the author of fifty peer-reviewed journal articles.
 In 2019, his co-authored article “Make America Christian Again: Christian Nationalism and Voting for Donald Trump in the 2016 Presidential Election” (Sociology of Religion, 2018) won the Distinguished Article Award for both the Association for the Sociology of Religion and the Society for the Scientific Study of Religion.

 Over his career, Whitehead has served as Principal Investigator or co-Principal Investigator on external research grants totaling over $5.2 million.